Heart Rhythms and the Perception of Time

 What did they find?

 On average, participants tended to produce shorter time intervals than the ones they had been presented with.
 However, there was a lot of variability between individuals—for example, in the 12-second condition, people produced intervals ranging from around 7 seconds to around 13 seconds.
 Scores on the Self-Awareness Questionnaire, changes in heartbeat-evoked potential, and the size of the contingent negative variation were all correlated to the length of interval a person produced in the reproduction task.
-Better self-awareness and less dramatic changes in the neural signals correlating to longer intervals, which were typically more accurate.
+Better self-awareness and less dramatic changes in the neural signals correlated to longer intervals, which were typically more accurate.

 While participants listened to a new interval and intended to reproduce it, the heartbeat-evoked potential slowly increased from negative to positive.
 The bigger the change in heartbeat-evoked potential, the shorter the interval the person produced on average.
 On the other hand, accuracy on the heartbeat counting task did not seem to be related to accurate time production, which conflicted with previous studies.